MDG Header Logo

 Computer Science Careers and Salaries

-Forbes ranks computer science as one of the high earning undergraduate majors in the STEM fields.
+Computer science, together with information technology, ranks as one of the high earning undergraduate majors in the STEM fields.

 The Bureau of Labor Statistics estimates that there will be 531,200 new jobs added in the computer and technology fields in the next decade… growing at a rate of 13%.